 Regardless of the procurement methodology, an LPA shall be in conformance with federal, state, and local laws regarding conflicts of interest

 and shall require appropriate disclosures from consultants.
 To assist LPAs with meeting procurement requirements, ODOT has developed the LPA A&E Requirements Guide, LPA Non- A&E PSK Requirements Guide, and related templates and forms for use on federal-aid projects.
+Per Section B, subsection D.2, of this manual, Certified LPA staff must meet minimum training requirements.
+Training requirements are detailed in the Consultant Selection Training & Qualifications for Certified LPAs (see Resources box).

 Note on ODOT oversight: For disciplines in which ODOT retains oversight or approval authority, such as environmental and right of way, or when specified in the project agreement, ODOT may require the LPA to use specified task language and to submit the draft statement of work along with a breakdown of costs to ODOT for technical review prior to the LPA executing the contract.
 The purpose of ODOT’s review is to assist the LPA with ensuring technical and project specific compliance and reasonableness of consultant costs.